 Inso Run Test

 In our case, we installed it using the first option.
-After installed, we tried with the commands as explained in the documentation, and this was the result of running the test suites of the GoREST project:
+After installation, we tried with the commands as explained in the documentation, and this was the result of running the test suites of the GoREST project:

 When running the inso run test command without specifying a document, we are prompted to select one from the list.
 After selecting the document or suite to test, we are asked to select the environment, as shown in the screenshot.